What is Sales Force Automation?

 Why Is Sales Force Automation Important?

 Here’s a good rule of thumb: administrative tasks can and should be automated because they unnecessarily take up time and resources you could use for more important tasks.
-Sales automation can actually reduce the time taken up by sales administration by up to 14%.
+Sales force automation can actually reduce the time taken up by sales administration by up to 14%.

-Another good reason to automate sales management tasks: sales automation can boost sales productivity by up to 14.5% and increase deal closures by 30%, according to Instapage.
+Another good reason to automate sales management tasks: sales force automation can boost sales productivity by up to 14.5% and increase deal closures by 30%, according to Instapage.
 And what do you get out of these numbers?
 More revenue.

 In short: when done right, sales force automation will improve your company’s revenue, increase your sales rate and boost the productivity of your sales team.
 How, you might ask?
 Let’s see!

 Increase your productivity by simplifying the sales process

 When you cut out all the manual work from your day-to-day sales tasks, you have much more time to focus on things like creating meaningful conversations with your prospects.
 Pretty magical, right? ✨

 We’ll soon get to the most important processes to automate, but by getting rid of some repetitive manual tasks you can focus on stuff like improving your customer acquisition process and maintaining relationships with your existing customers.

 Some SFA systems can even be run on smartphones or other mobile devices to make using them extra convenient.